+What does the process data tell you? (process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")
+It is difficult to get parents involved in activities that the school provides.
+Students are excited during the school day to participate in both academic and behavioral celebrations (i.e. Title I meetings, PBIS, and Field Day).
 What achievement data did you use?
 CMAs, GMAS Data, iReady, Student grades What does your achievement data tell you?
-Many students need remediation of learning, 1 to 2 grade levels below in both what does your defrevement data ten you. reading and math.
-GMAS Data shows that are students struggled in Science.
-Tayun T What demographic data did you use?
+Many students need remediation of learning, 1 to 2 grade levels below in both reading and math.
+GMAS Data shows that our students have improved in ELA tremendously.
+IReady scores show a huge increase in growth as well.
+What demographic data did you use?
 SWD What does the demographic data tell you?
 Students with disabilities are struggling more with reading and mathematics.